Data reviewed and confirmed for accuracy and freshness: (June/2026)

 Service animals are highly trained animals that perform tasks to benefit their handler with a disability.
 They can be very crucial for such individuals as they can perform a variety of tasks for them.
 Some examples are:

-- Retrieving objects for paralysis patients/wheelchair-bound owners.
+- Retrieving objects for paralysis patients/wheelchair-bound owners

-- Guiding patients with blindness.
+- Guiding patients with blindness

-- Signaling certain signs for deaf people.
+- Signaling certain signs for deaf people

-- They can even help people with autism socialize better.
+- Helping people with autism socialize

 Service animals are incredibly useful in situations like these.
 Not every animal can become a service animal, though.
-They are usually only dogs, but in rare cases, can be a miniature horse.
+They are usually only dogs, but in rare cases, they can be a miniature horse.
 These dogs are given rigorous training to specifically help people with disabilities.

 Not every dog is capable of this, and they go through a selection process post-training.
 Service dogs that are too friendly may not qualify since they may have a tendency to play when they’re needed to perform a task for a person with a disability.
 Only after these measures are taken can a dog qualify to be a service animal.